SkyWay Group: India

 In May 2017 a memorandum of understanding was signed by the minister of Urban Development of the Northern Indian state Himachal Pradesh with SkyWay Group.
 The minister who negotiated with SkyWay was criticised for doing so "without following proper procedures" Critics also questioned why an agreement was signed with a company that had no operational projects, and for the suitability of the technology to be used in the region.
-As a result, negotiations in India have been postponed.

 Indonesia

 In September 2017 a memorandum of understanding was signed with the University of Indonesia in West Java to build on-campus 'sky trains'.

 In December 2017 a memorandum of understanding was signed in Jakarta for a proposed project in Kalimantan.

 In February 2018 a memorandum of understanding was signed with the Gadjah Mada University in Central Java to promote research and innovation in the field of transportation.

-Members of the Indonesian public complained about the suspicious sale of investment products and the OJK (the Indonesian financial regulatory agency) added SkyWay Capital to its list of prohibited companies.
+The OJK (the Indonesian financial regulatory agency) added SkyWay Capital to its list of prohibited companies.
 As a result, all negotiations in Indonesia were finally cancelled or postponed and the activities of the Indonesian subsidiary "PT SkyWay Technologies Indonesia" were frozen.

 Italy

 In early 2018 negotiations took place in Italy.
 The Secretary of State for the Republic of San Marino signed a memorandum of understanding at the EcoTechnoPark in Belarus in March 2018 for the construction of the San Marino-Rimini line.
 The mayor of the Sicilian city Messina also used SkyWay's "flying trams" to promote his electoral campaign.
 Both negotiations were postponed or cancelled because of concerns brought up in local politics and by the Italian regulatory agency Commissione Nazionale per le Società e la Borsa (CONSOB).

-In March 2019, Brianza - a region in North-West Lombardy, Italy - invited SkyWay to present a feasibility project for a cable car between Cologno Monzese and Vimercate.
+In March 2019, Brianza – a region in North-West Lombardy, Italy – invited SkyWay to present a feasibility project for a cable car between Cologno Monzese and Vimercate.
 Due to controversy surrounding the company these negotiations have been postponed.

-United Arab Emirates

-In October 2018 an investment agreement was signed between the SkyWay Group and Sharjah Research Technology and Innovation Park in the United Arab Emirates and 25 hectares was allocated to build a SkyWay test-site there.

-In February 2019 a memorandum of understanding was signed by the Roads and Transport Authority (RTA) of Dubai with the "Skyway Greentech Company" to develop 'sky pods' there.

-In April 2019 the Sheikh Mohammed bin Rashid Al Maktoum, vice-president and prime minister of the UAE and ruler of Dubai, approved a SkyWay suspended transit system that would have a length of 15 kilometres, consist of 21 stations and link vital spots in Dubai.

-In November 2019 Sheikh Dr Sultan bin Muhammad Al Qasimi, member of the Federal Supreme Council of the UAE and ruler of Sharjah, witnessed the launch of the experimental phase of the SkyWay project for a hanging track transport system at the Sharjah Research Technology and Innovation Park.